 - Jury misconduct.
 (A juror can provide an affidavit to help prove misconduct.)

-- The trial had an “error in law.”
+- There was an “error in law.”

 - The verdict is against the law.